-Let me share something very special to me today, a traditional pelmeni recipe.
+Let me share something very special to me today, a traditional Russian pelmeni recipe.
 This recipe has been in my family for generations.
 With a few tips along you can make pelmeni that are very flavorful and explode with tasty juices as you bite into them.
 That’s how they are supposed to be: plump, meaty, flavorful and filled with tender and juicy meat filling.

 Making pelmeni is a bit laborious, that’s why I haven’t been making them that often… rarely, actually.
 Well, all that has changed recently with the acquisition of a pasta roller attachment for my KitchenAid stand mixer.
 I wrote about it in the Sesame Crackers post.